Arthird/running-line-exemple/README.md

 **Running Line Example** — a demonstration of a classic "marquee" or ticker animation as seen on digital displays, news websites, stock tickers, and more.

-This project combines high performance, developer-friendly tooling, and a clean aesthetic, making it an excellent starting point for interactive UI solutions.

 ---

 ## 🛠️ Technologies Used